Kharak Singh: Death

-Raja Dhian Singh Dogra is known to resent the influence of Chet Singh Bajwa, tutor of Kharak Singh on the emperor, as well as the court.
-It was whispered that both the Maharaja and Chet Singh were secretly planning to sell out the Punjab to the British, pay them six annas in every rupee of state revenue and, worse of all, disband the Sikh army.
+Raja Dhian Singh is known to resent the influence of Chet Singh Bajwa, tutor of Kharak Singh on the emperor, as well as the court.
+It was rumored that both the Maharaja and Chet Singh were secretly planning to sell out the Punjab to the British, pay them six annas in every rupee of state revenue and, worse of all, disband the Sikh army.
 Misled by these fictitious tales, the court and Nau Nihal Singh became estranged from Kharak Singh.

-Chet Singh was assassinated on Oct.
-9, 1839.
+Chet Singh was assassinated on 9 October 1839.
 Early that morning the conspirators entered the Maharaja's residence in the Fort and assassinated Chet Singh in the presence of their royal master, who vainly implored them to spare the life of his friend.

 Kharak Singh was poisoned with white lead and mercury.
 Within six months he was bedridden, and eleven months after the poisoning he died on 5 November 1840 in Lahore.
 The official announcement blamed a sudden mysterious illness.
-Though never proven, most contemporaries believed Raja Dhian Singh to be behind the poisoning.
-Dhian Singh also murdered one of Kharak Singh's wife, Rani Inder Kaur by setting her on fire.
+Though never proven, most contemporaries believed Dhian Singh to be behind the poisoning.
+Dhian Singh also murdered one of Kharak Singh's wives, Rani Inder Kaur, by setting her on fire.
+Two of Kharak Singh's wives committed sati on his funeral pyre.

-Raja Dhian Singh had previously resisted attempts to allow Kharak training in statecraft, and on 8 October 1839 he instigated his removal from the throne with Nau Nihal Singh becoming de facto ruler.
+Dhian Singh had previously resisted attempts to allow Kharak training in statecraft, and on 8 October 1839 he instigated his removal from the throne with Nau Nihal Singh becoming de facto ruler.

+Family

+Wives

+According to Priya Atwal, the known wives of Kharak Singh were: